-Batley Sporting Charitable Trust - "Uniting communities through sport"
+Batley Sporting Foundation - "Uniting communities through sport"

 A few years ago when external funding came to an end, it was decided that the best vehicle to continue and expand that work would be to set up an independent charity.
 The charity would be separate from the club working closely together, using the facilities and the valued expertise of the club, with an emphasis on sport but not be limited to sporting activity.

-Thus the Batley Sporting Charitable Trust was formed some 5 years ago.
+Thus the Batley Sporting Charitable Trust (now the Batley Sporting Foundation) was formed some 5 years ago.
 The trustees were all people closely associated with the Batley Bulldogs, projects that could be self-funded went ahead such as work in schools, Holiday activity clubs for children and match day activities.

 Our vision is to promote mutual respect for all ethnicities, ages & genders and to mobilise the local community using the power of sport and other means.
 By working together with the community on local projects and events, we aim to bring a sense of ownership, belonging and pride to all members of our community and beyond